AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

 ```

 ## Conclusion
-As you can see the operator is the best way to manage many postgres clusters and can be done in different namespaces the only disadvantage is the secret needs to be injected on each namespace but is something that can be automatic.
+As you can see, the operator is the best way to manage many postgres clusters and can be done in different namespaces.
+The only disadvantage is the secret needs to be injected on each namespace, but is something that can be automatic.
 After the operator is configured we get base backups, WAL files and stream replication with no effort.